10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Net present value of financing lease obligations - non-current portion

 The Company leases two facilities under operating leases.
 The lease for the Company’s office headquarters will expire on November 30, 2025.
 The lease for its research and development laboratory was renewed in September 2021 for an additional ten years and will expire on February 29, 2032.
 The renewal was considered a modification for accounting purposes and the right of use asset and liability were remeasured as of the date of the renewal.
 The operating leases include escalating rental payments.
 The Company is recognizing the related rent expense on a straight-line basis over the terms of the leases.
-The Company incurred lease expense for operating leases of approximately $0.1 for both the three months ended December 31, 2023 and 2022.
-Total cash paid related to operating leases during the three months ended December 31, 2023 and 2022 was approximately $0.1 million for each quarter.
-The weighted average discount rate of the Company’s operating leases is 10.19% and the weighted average time to maturity is 7.74 years.
+The Company incurred lease expense for operating leases of approximately $0.3 million for both the nine months ended June 30, 2024 and 2023.
+Total cash paid related to operating leases during the nine months ended June 30, 2024 and 2023 was approximately $0.3 million for each period.
+The weighted average discount rate of the Company’s operating leases is 10.19% and the weighted average time to maturity is 7.16 years.

-As of December 31, 2023, future minimum lease payments on operating leases are as follows:
+As of June 30, 2024, approximate future minimum lease payments under operating leases are as follows:

 Year ending September 30,